-Tip for the taking: Ideally, a venue that has hosted its share of nuptials is a safer bet, but wedding-specific experience isn't necessarily a deal breaker.
+Tip for the taking: Ideally, a venue that's hosted its share of nuptials is a safer bet, but wedding-specific experience isn't necessarily a deal breaker.
 If they've ever hosted a corporate event, conference or party, that's an indication they can handle your wedding too.

 Tip for the taking: Mentioning a specific example of another competitor you're considering shows you've done your research and you're serious.
 This will give them the opportunity to point out distinctive features of their facility as well as any wow-worthy special services they might offer in order to win your business.

 3. Do you offer packages or is everything custom or à la carte?

 Tip for the taking: Find out exactly what's included in each of the different packages, so you'll be able to make realistic cost comparisons.

 4. If there aren't packages, how are your weddings priced (per guest or is there an additional fee to rent the space)?

 Tip for the taking: The best way to get the price that fits your budget is to compare —even at the same site.
 Saturday night is prime time for weddings and parties, but if all your guests will be around (and free) for a few days, there's no reason you have to wed at a traditional hour.
 Choosing a less popular day, time or season is likely to save you some money.

 5. Are you flexible when it comes to customizing the menu, music, flowers, rentals and so on?

 Tip for the taking: If you really want a certain pro (for example, you definitely want to bring your own photographer), or if you have specific needs (like a kosher or vegetarian meal), this is the time to find out if they'll accommodate you.
 If getting what you want will cost you extra, you need to know up front and use that to help you make a final decision.

 6. What spaces are available for the ceremony and reception?